What is ESY (Extended School Year)?

 Who Qualifies for ESY?

-• Show significant regression of skills during school breaks
+• Show significant regression during school breaks

 What Does ESY Look Like?

-• 1:1 or small group academic instruction
+• 1:1 or small group instruction

-• Transportation, if needed to access the services
+• Transportation, if required for access

 Previous